Sometimes I’m in a bad mood for… honestly, no real reason.

-Reading a novel can help take you to another world.
+Engulfing yourself in a good book can help take you to another world.
 It’s almost like point #1 where you are mentally leaving your current environment.

-Maybe you are just hangry.
+Maybe you are just hungry.
 It’s a real thing.
-Eat a nutritious meal or snack.
+Eat a nutritious meal or a healthy snack.

 7. Watch a Funny TV Show or Your Favorite Movie

 Take time out to watch a funny TV show and laugh a little.
 Just make sure it doesn’t lead you to binge-watching and taking up the entire day.